istio/istio.io/content/en/docs/ops/configuration/mesh/app-health-check/index.md

 1. [HTTP request](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-a-liveness-http-request)
 1. [TCP probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-a-tcp-liveness-probe)

-The command approach works with Istio regardless of whether or not mutual TLS is enabled.
+The command approach works with no changes required, but HTTP requests and TCP probes require Istio to make changes to the pod configuration.

-The HTTP request approach, on the other hand, requires special Istio configuration when mutual TLS is enabled.
-This is because the health check requests to the `liveness-http` service are sent by Kubelet, which does not have an Istio issued certificate.
-Therefore when mutual TLS is enabled, the health check requests will fail.
+The health check requests to the `liveness-http` service are sent by Kubelet.
+This becomes a problem when mutual TLS is enabled, because the Kubelet does not have an Istio issued certificate.
+Therefore the health check requests will fail.
+TCP probe checks need special handling, because Istio redirects all incoming traffic into the sidecar, and so all TCP ports appear open.
+The Kubelet simply checks if some process is listening on the specified port, and so the proble will always succeed as long as the sidecar is running.

-Istio solves this problem by rewriting the application `PodSpec` readiness/liveness probe, so that the probe request is sent to the [sidecar agent](/docs/reference/commands/pilot-agent/).
+Istio solves both these problems by rewriting the application `PodSpec` readiness/liveness probe, so that the probe request is sent to the [sidecar agent](/docs/reference/commands/pilot-agent/).
-The sidecar agent then redirects the request to the application, strips the response body, only returning the response code.
+For HTTP requests, the sidecar agent redirects the request to the application and strips the response body, only returning the response code.
+For TCP probes, the sidecar agent will then do the port check while avoiding the traffic redirection.

-TCP probe based checks always need special handling, because:

-- Istio will redirect any incoming traffic into the sidecar any TCP port will appear open.
-- For TCP probes the Kubelet simply checks, if some process is listening on the specified port.

-As a consequence the probes would always succeed as long as the sidecar is running.
-Istio will therefore also rewrite the application `PodSpec` readiness/liveness probes.
-The sidecar agent will then do the port check while avoiding the traffic redirection.

-The rewriting of all problematic probes is enabled by default in all built-in Istio [configuration profiles](/docs/setup/additional-setup/config-profiles/) but can be disabled as described below.
+The rewriting of problematic probes is enabled by default in all built-in Istio [configuration profiles](/docs/setup/additional-setup/config-profiles/) but can be disabled as described below.

 ## Liveness and readiness probes using the command approach